 White barbecue sauce sets these ribs apart from the pack.
-The tangy vinegar, creamy sour cream and hot horseradish perfectly compliment the flavor of the rich, meaty ribs.
+The tangy vinegar, creamy sour cream and hot horseradish perfectly complement the flavor of the rich, meaty ribs.

 Technique tip: Wrapping the ribs with plastic wrap and foil helps seal in the juices.